Subscribe to Blog via Email

 Our first tree in 1975.

 After we were married, not much changed in regards to the Christmas trees, other than the lights.
 Modern technology allowed for smaller bulbs that didn’t get nearly as hot so angel hair wasn’t required.
-However, these new lights became easily tangled and, if one light burned out, the entire strand would quit working and it was a tedious task to find the faulty bulb.
+But, these new lights tangled easily and, if one light burned out, the entire strand quit working.
+Finding the faulty bulb was a tedious task.

 My husband and I still drove around the farm looking for the greenest tree.
 Obviously, by the earliest one I have pictured, we were not always successful in finding a green one.

 Also, because of our meager budget, buying beautiful ornaments was out of the question.
-No big deal though, because what could be more meaningful than popping corn and sewing it together to make garland!
-Oh yes, the good old days where you got to stick a needle into a kernel of popped corn and hope enough stayed intact to make a pretty little bauble for your strand.
+No big deal though, because what could be more meaningful than popping corn and sewing it together to make garland?
+Yes, the good old days where you got to stick a needle in a kernel of popped corn and hope enough stayed intact to make a pretty little bauble for your strand.
 You might wonder how much popcorn it takes to make multiple strands.
 The answer is, TOO MUCH.
 Much more than I was willing to sew together, anyway.

 So, those trees weren’t much to look at either.
-I do, however, remember one year my husband surprised me by going out and getting a pine tree–a real treat over the cedar that required wearing gloves while decorating it to avoid injuries.
+I do remember one year my husband surprised me by going out and getting a pine tree.
+That was a real treat over the cedar that required wearing gloves while decorating it to avoid injuries.

 I was beyond amazed when he brought that pine tree home.
-He explained that it truly was a beautiful tree but was too big for our house so he had just cut the top out of the tree.
-The result was a very large round tree with only three (well it might have been four) rows of branches, generously spaced far apart from each other!
+He explained that it truly was a beautiful tree but was too big for our house.
+He had only brought home the top tiers.
+The result was a very large round tree with three (well it might have been four) tiers of branches.
+There was LOTS of trunk showing between the tiers.
 It was the funniest tree we ever had and I’m sad I don’t have a picture of it.

 I do have a picture where the weather seems delightful and I wonder why I don’t remember that day.

-The kids never were as excited as I was about decorating the tree and I take responsibility for that.
-Just like my mother, I wanted the tree to be perfectly decorated so I was probably a bit too bossy and was known to rearrange the ornaments they hung.
-It took me several years to realize that if they helped, it was much more fun.
+The kids never were as excited as I was about decorating the tree.
+I have to take responsibility for that.
+Just like my mother, I wanted the tree to look perfect.
+Thus, I was probably too bossy and was known to rearrange the ornaments they had hung.
+It took me several years to realize that it was more fun with their help regardless of how it looked.

 When the kids got older, we started buying our trees from the local football team.
-Usually they were very pretty pine trees, but I do remember one year where those were not even green, and they had all been spray painted green!
+Usually, they were very pretty pine trees.
+But one year I remember that the trees had been spray painted green because they were barely green!

 Christmas Trees of the Empty Nesters